-This is a gorgeous 14 karat gold, turquoise, and diamond brooch, made in the Etruscan Revival style in the 1870's.
-It has a three dimensional dome at its center, which is covered in Persian turquoise cabochons of different sizes and shades.
-It is accented at the very top with a single rose cut diamond.
-This dome is set in a 14 karat gold circle, accented with classic Etruscan Revival wire work, which is a pleasure to admire for its craft and precision.
+This is a gorgeous 14k gold, turquoise, and diamond brooch, made in the Etruscan Revival style of the 1870's.
+It has a three dimensional dome at its center, which is covered in Persian turquoise cabochons of different sizes and shades, and accented at the very top with a single rose cut diamond.
+The dome is set in a 14k gold circle, accented with classic Etruscan Revival wire work.
+This piece is incredible for its craft and precision.

 This piece is in very good condition with some minor loss to gold wire work.
 The circular brooch measures 32 mm in diameter and weighs 9.6 grams.
-It has been tested and proven to be 14 karat gold.
+It has been tested and proves to be 14 karat gold.